 Many underage victims come from dysfunctional homes and a history that often includes running away, truancy, drug abuse, and/or sexual abuse.
 Because the trafficker fills an existing void in the victim’s life, they often mistake the exploiter for a boyfriend or caring adult.
 Due to fear and strong trauma bonds with the trafficker, victims rarely self- identify, making it difficult for first responders to recognize them as a victim and intervene.

-A trafficker, often known as a pimp, is anyone who profits by receiving cash or goods in exchange for a sex act with a minor.
+What is a trafficker- A trafficker, often known as a pimp, is anyone who profits by receiving cash or goods in exchange for a sex act with a minor.

 Traffickers commonly use recruitment tactics such as seduction, befriending, and coercion to lure vulnerable youth.
 Traffickers rarely kidnap their victims.
 Instead, the chains are more often psychological, placed on victims through the manipulation of a trafficker who has taken advantage of their emotional and physical needs.